kmwang123/cme211-notes/ExamReview.md

 ```
 * we created an instance object (namespace that have access to their classes' attributes) by calling the class Student
     - we have 2 objects: 1 instance and 1 class, or 2 linked namespaces
-    - the value id is pass in and assigned to self.id.
-Self automatically referes to the instance being processed (s)
+    - the value id is passed in and assigned to self.id.
+    - Self automatically refers to the instance being processed, which is s
-* To get access to the id field, we can do s.id.
-This attaches a new attribute to the object- programs can fetch, change, or create attributes on any object to which they have references
+* To get access to the id field, we can do s.id
+    - This attaches a new attribute to the object; programs can fetch, change, or create attributes on any object to which they have references

 ### Let's talk about `self`